DSpace/RestContract/scripts/import.md

 It takes several parameters to customize the import, such as the action to perform, the zip file to import, the destination collection, whether to send the submission through the collection's workflow, and whether to validate the import.

+## Who can use it?

+This script can be used only by repository administrators.

 ## When we use it?